josdem/hugo/content/techtalk/java/executors.md

 }
 ```

-Another way to avoid race conditions is to use atomic operations such as `AtomicInteger`, besides it has a better performance than synchonizing locks.
-Let's create that version as follow:
+While you are working in executors you need to use atomic operations, this is one of the most common `AtomicInteger`, internally it has a int value and has atomic operations like `incrementAndGet()`:

 ```java
 import java.util.stream.IntStream;